vlovgr/ciris/docs/src/main/tut/docs/modules/readme.md

 Dealing with multiple environments is a common use case for configurations, explained in greater detail in the [Multiple Environments](/docs/environments) section.

 ## Generic
-The `ciris-generic` module provides the ability to read unary products, and coproducts using [shapeless][shapeless].
-This allows you to load case classes with one argument, including [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html), and shapeless coproducts, plus anything else that shapeless' `Generic` supports.
+The `ciris-generic` module provides the ability to decode products and coproducts using [shapeless][shapeless].
+This allows you to decode case classes, [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html), and shapeless coproducts, plus anything else that shapeless' `Generic` supports.
 Let's take a brief look at these cases to see how it works in practice.
 We start by defining a source from which we can read configuration values.

 ```tut:book:reset
 import ciris._